Choosing subjects for S3 and S4

 Remember!
 It's important to choose subjects and courses that will keep your future study and career options as open as possible.

-If you are thinking of going to university you need to be aware that some university courses including dentistry, dietetics, engineering, medicine, pharmacy, physiotherapy, radiography and science ask applicants for at least two science subjects.
-A few courses including chemical engineering, dentistry, medicine and orthoptics will ask for three sciences.
+If you are thinking of going to university you need to be aware that some university courses ask applicants for at least two science subjects.
+A few courses will require three sciences.
 Fortunately, Maths is counted as a science!
 And, it may be possible to take a third science in S6.

 - subjects that you will enjoy